purijatin/njexl_wiki/05-Methods.md

 # Methods

+No matter how much you want to avoid them, methods are needed.
-Methods are first class entities in here.
+They are first class entities in here, in the realm of nJexl.
-They are of course, to be passed by name, and are defined as such.
+They are of course, to be passed by names, and are defined as such.

 ## Defining Methods

-"def" is used to define methods ( as well as class ).
+"def" is used to define methods ( as well as class, which we would talk later ).

     import 'java.lang.System.out' as out

     def some_func(s){
         out:println(s)
-	my:void_func()
-	return true
+        my:void_func() // my: ensures we always call this scripts void_func. true  ## makes it perl like
     }

     def void_func(){
-	return false
+        return false // standard return
     }

     some_func("Hello, World!")

 Note that curious "my" syntax.
 It basically tells nJexl that the method call should point to the current modules ( read script files ) void_func() -- not any other random script files.
 As one can import modules from other locations, this becomes of very importance.
 The following command can be used to run the script file :

-        $ java -jar njexl-0.1-SNAPSHOT.jar ../samples/dummy.jexl
+    $ java -jar njexl-0.1-SNAPSHOT.one-jar.jar ../samples/dummy.jexl
     Hello, World!

 It shows how it all finally works out.
 The above sample also shows - how a method can call another method.